rhshah/iAnnotateSV/docs/_build/html/_sources/iAnnotateSV.txt

             * If you want to run with your own transcripts & make plots:

-            ``python iAnnotateSV.py -i svFile.txt -of outputfile.txt -o /path/to/output/dir -r hg19 -d 3000 -c canonicalTranscripts.txt -u uniprot.txt``
+            ``python iAnnotateSV.py -i svFile.txt -of outputfile.txt -o /path/to/output/dir -r hg19 -d 3000 -c canonicalTranscripts.txt -u uniprot.txt -p``

 **usage: iAnnotateSV.py [options]**

 **Annotate SV based on a specific human reference**

 **optional arguments:**
     -h, --help            show this help message and exit -v, --verbose         make lots of noise [default] -r hg19, --refFileVersion hg19
                           Which human reference file to be used, hg18,hg19 or hg38
-  -of outfile, --outputFile out.txt
+    -of out.txt, --outputFile out.txt
                           Name for the output file
-  -o outputDir, --outputDir /path/to/some/output/directory
+    -o /somedir, --outputDir /somedir
-                        Full path for the output dirctory -i inputSVfile, --svFile svfile.txt
+                          Full Path to the output dir
+    -i svfile.txt, --svFile svfile.txt
-                        Location of the structural variants file to annotate -d distance, --distance 3000
+                          Location of the structural variants file to annotate -d 3000, --distance 3000
-                        Distance used to extend the promoter region -a, --autoSelect      Auto Select which transcript to be used[default] -c canonicalExonsFile, --canonicalTranscripts canonicalExons.txt
+                          Distance used to extend the promoter region -a, --autoSelect      Auto Select which transcript to be used[default] -c canonicalExons.txt, --canonicalTranscripts canonicalExons.txt
                           Location of canonical transcript list for each gene.
                           Use only if you want the output for specific transcripts for each gene.
-  -p, --plotSV          Plot the structural variant in question[default]
-  -u uniprot.txt, --uniprotFile uniprot.txt
+    -p, --plotSV          Plot the structural variant in question[default] -u uniprot.txt, --uniprotFile uniprot.txt
                           Location of UniProt list contain information for protein domains.
 Use only if you want to plot the structural variant
+    -rr RepeatRegionFile.tsv, --repeatFile RepeatRegionFile.tsv
+                          Location of the Repeat Region Bed File -dgv DGvFile.tsv, --dgvFile DGvFile.tsv
+                          Location of the Database of Genomic Variants Bed File -cc CosmicConsensus.tsv, --cosmicConsensusFile CosmicConsensus.tsv
+                          Location of the Cosmic Consensus TSV file

 Input file format is a tab-delimited file containing: